-- 3. Proposals shall provide 20,000 SF of consolidated open space on the corner of Tremont St and Whittier St. This open space location will serve as a key connection to the Southwest Corridor Park, create a shared asset between the future buildings and the Whittier Choice Housing development, and offer access to green space and sky along the dense Tremont streetwall. - a.
+3. Proposals shall provide 20,000 SF of consolidated open space, which is recommended to be located on the corner of Tremont St and Whittier St. This open space location will serve as a key connection to the Southwest Corridor Park, create a shared asset between the future buildings and the Whittier Choice Housing development, and offer access to green space and sky along the dense Tremont streetwall.
+An alternate location for the 20,000 SF of consolidated open space may be considered if the same connectivity and open space goals are achieved.

+- a.
 Building frontage along the park must contain active uses. - b.
 No below-grade parking shall be located under the new open space. - 4.
 Proposals shall provide a robust tree canopy along sidewalks and in open space, in addition to striving to preserve existing mature trees where possible.
 In February 2021, the City of Boston initiated the Urban Forest Plan (UFP).
 The goal of the UFP is to promote growth, longevity, and protection of Boston's urban canopy over the next 20 years, and to create a framework for expansion and modification for projected future conditions including climate change, development, and other factors.
 Roxbury is particularly at risk for higher temperature and intense heat waves due to the lower percentage of tree canopy and the resulting urban "heat-island" effect.
-Proposals should address tree equity with a robust tree planting plan.

-- 5. Utilize innovative landscape design, installation of temporary, permanent and interactive public art in open spaces and the public realm to build and maintain a vibrant and enlivened streetscape.
+Proposals should address tree equity with a robust tree planting plan. - 5.
+Utilize innovative landscape design, installation of temporary, permanent and interactive public art in open spaces and the public realm to build and maintain a vibrant and enlivened streetscape.
 Include a mix of distinctive street furniture (benches, street trees) and wider sidewalks that allow for public and semi-public active spaces, creating a continuous public realm experience along Tremont Street. - 6.
 Use open and green spaces, internal sidewalks and/or streets to break and organize development on the Property.
 If open spaces such as courtyards or gardens are included, the community has expressed a preference that those open spaces be open to the public to the extent possible. - 7.
 The public realm shall be designed to connect the P3 parcel to the existing fabric of the neighborhood (i.e. provide connectivity to Whittier Choice Housing, the Crescent Development Parcel, the Madison Park complex, and a stronger connection to the Southwest Corridor Trail).
-Pedestrian scale amenities and connections should be emphasized to shift this neighborhood away from its automobile oriented, large block character to one that encourages walkability and active streets. - 8.
+Pedestrian scale amenities and connections should be emphasized to shift this neighborhood away from its automobile

+- oriented, large block character to one that encourages walkability and active streets. - 8.
 The public realm shall consist of a robust street network that complies with Boston Complete Streets, providing generous and accessible pedestrian zones, a robust greenscape and furnishing zone, and an activated frontage zone.
-Buildings should setback as required to create a high quality public realm; building overhangs or cantilevers over public realm or open space are strongly discouraged.

-- 9. Provide as much green space as possible.
+Buildings should setback as required to create a high quality public realm; building overhangs or cantilevers over public realm or open space are strongly discouraged. - 9.
+Provide as much green space as possible.
 Utilize attractive and well maintained plantings throughout the site, with plants that are appropriate to the region, to all seasons and are irrigated with collected storm or gray water.
 Plant trees that will form tree canopies; incorporate neighborhood gardening opportunities; and include rooftop gardens to help to reduce the heat island effect. - 10.
 Advance the goals of the Roxbury Cultural District to find and recognize Roxbury's cultural assets, and create tools, strategies, resources, and public and shared spaces that elevate the arts in Roxbury. - 11.
 Provide public art that is expressive of the rich cultural history of Nubian Square and well integrated into the design of the public realm.